Table of Contents

 Actively Managed vs. Passively Managed Funds

 There are many types of mutual funds, which can make it a challenge to choose the right funds for your needs.
-Understanding the basic types of funds and how they are categorized can help give you the tools to build a portfolio that will align with your personal investment objectives.
-However, working with a financial professional may be the best way to help inform your investment decisions.
+Understanding how funds are grouped can help you build a portfolio that aligns with your goals.
+Working with a financial professional can also help guide your decisions.

 Related Mutual Funds Articles